coatyio/coaty-website/collections/_pages/nutshell.md

 In contrast to classic client-server systems, all Coaty participants are equal in that they can act both as producers/requesters and consumers/responders.

-One of the unique features of Coaty communication is the fact that a single request in principal can yield multiple responses over time, *even* from the same responder.
+One of the unique features of Coaty communication is the fact that a single request in principle can yield multiple responses over time, *even* from the same responder.
 The use case specific logic implemented by the requester determines how to handle such responses.
 For example, the requester can decide to